dantemogrim/Nooks-Online-Summer-Camp/README.md

-# Event Invitation
+# Nook's Online Summer Camp

 <img src="https://media.giphy.com/media/h8ISB2nUVITEWjVgGo/giphy.gif"  width="75%">

 ## :shipit: Mission

-This is a group assignment where my Web Dev class have been coupled with the IP Graphical Production & Form class.
+This is a group assignment called "Event Invitation" where my Web Dev class have been coupled with the IP Graphical Production & Form class.
 Our mission is to create an event invitation that communicates with targeted visitors through multiple channels.
 We get to decide ourselves which company/organization and what kind of event to create.
 The event can be either ficticious or something reoccuring.